XueQiangFan/I-DNAN6mA/README.md

 ~~~
 Here, you will see one configuration files.
 *Configure the following tools or databases in I-DNAN6mA.config
-  The file of "I-RNAsol.config" should be set as follows:
+  The file of "I-DNAN6mA.config" should be set as follows:
 - test_path
 ~~~
   For example: